dsilverberg95/dynamic_tuna/README.md

 # Dynamic Tuna: Flexible Bayesian Optimization Library

-**Dynamic Tuna** is a Bayesian optimization library built on Optuna and scikit-optimize that supports customizable exploration-exploitation control.
-The supported samplers (surrogate models) are Gaussian Process, Random Forest, Gradient Boosted Decision Trees, and Tree-structured Parzen Estimator -- each with customizable exploration-exploitation controls.
+**Dynamic Tuna** is a library of surrogate models that are compatible with the Optuna framework for performing Bayesian optimization (BO).
+Surrogate models (i.e. samplers) include Gaussian Process, Random Forest, and Tree-Structured Parzen Estimator.
+While most BO libraries allow for some sort of static control over the exploitation-exploration tradeoff during the search, dynamic-tuna allows for dynamic control.
+Several mechanisims for doing so are explained below, along with their respective rationales.

 ![Dynamic Tuna](https://img.shields.io/badge/bayesian-optimization-blue.svg) ![License](https://img.shields.io/badge/license-MIT-green)

 ---

-## 🌟 Features
+## 🌟 Bayesian Optimziation at a Glance

 - **Dynamic Sampling**: Control the exploration-exploitation tradeoff with flexible `n_ei_function` parameters.

 - **Diverse Samplers**: Use Gaussian Process, Random Forest, or Gradient Boosted Trees as the surrogate model for efficient sampling.
 - **Customizable Hyperparameters**: Define custom `n_ei_function` parameters for precise control over the optimization process.

+---

+## 🌟 The Exploitation-Exploration Tradeoff

 ---